ErikVerheul/OneBacklog/README.md

 - <b>in progress</b> (now in a sprint)
 - <b>on hold</b> (not in a sprint anymore, waiting on the backlog)
 - <b>done</b> (delivered wrt the DoD)
-- <b>removed</b>
+- <b>removed</b> (when created by mistake, eg. a duplicate)

 <b>Dependencies:</b><br />
-Is-dependent-on is the only type.
-When B is dependent on A then B must have a lower priority than A; The tool should enforce this.
+Dependencies can be set and maintained.
+When item B is dependent on A item A is conditional for item B. Item A and must have a higher priority than item B; The tool should enforce this.
 Circular dependencies are not allowed; The tool should enforce this also.

 <b>Automatic sync with other user's updates</b><br />
 When more users work on the backlog of the same product the client presentation is updated automatically (no screen refresh needed) of changes made by other users.